ChipSeek: Optimizing Verilog Generation via EDA-Integrated Reinforcement Learning: Experiment

-Below, we illustrate why our model can optimize RTL code performance—even surpassing human-designed code—by examining two representative examples:
+\paragraph{Overall Performance Evaluation:} To compare the core design capabilities of different models, we first conduct an overall performance evaluation on RTLLM v2.0 without any specified optimization objectives, with the results shown in Table \ref{ppa_compare}.
+We focus our comparison on two key metrics: pass@5 and the comprehensive Energy-Delay-Area Product (EDAP).
+We evaluate the original benchmark, GPT series, RTLCoder series, CodeV series, Origen, Verigen-MCTS and our ChipSeek series.
+For each design prompt, every large language model generates 10 candidate solutions.
+We then select the functionally correct designs and report the maximum, mean, and minimum EDAP scores among these candidates.
+Our ChipSeek models achieve state-of-the-art results, with our best configuration improving functional correctness (pass@5) by 11.4\% and reducing the worst, average and best EDAP by 20\%, 18\% and 9\% respectively compared to the previous best-performing models.

+\paragraph{Performance Evaluation With Design Priorities:} To investigate the model's fine-grained design capabilities, we augmented the RTLLM v2.0 benchmark with specific optimization objectives communicated through targeted prompts.
+We measure the metrics including power, delay, area, ADP (Area-Delay Product), EDP (Energy-Delay Product) and functional error rate across 11 models grouped by 4 base models, with the comprehensive results visualized in the radar charts in Figure \ref{fig:radar_chart}.
+We choose the best metric score across 5 attempts for each problem.
+Each axis on the charts represents a normalized score, where values closer to the center signify better performance.
+The visual evidence shows that the polygon representing the ChipSeek model is substantially smaller and more centered than that of its corresponding baseline in every comparison, demonstrating superior results across all metrics simultaneously.

+For a quantitative view, Table \ref{tab:dseek_results} details the results on the DeepSeek-Coder-7B based models.
+Compared to the strong Origen baseline, our ChipSeek method significantly improves all metrics compared to the base model, reducing delay by 5\%, area by 5\%, power by 8\%, ADP by 5\% and EDP by 9\%.
+This comprehensive improvement highlights the sophisticated trade-off navigation learned through our dynamic preference reinforcement learning framework.

-\paragraph{Barrel\_shifter} Shown in Figure \ref{fig:result_comparison}, a barrel shifter differs from a conventional shifter in that it can perform multi-bit shifts in a single clock cycle, which is crucial for high-performance computing.
-Its key component is a hierarchy of multiplexers (MUXes), with each stage responsible for shifting by a specific number of bits (e.g., 1, 2, or 4 bits).
-Although engineers typically instantiate MUXes within the \texttt{barrel\_shifter} module, we found that relying on a sub-module of \texttt{mux2x1} limits the backend EDA tools' ability to optimize.
-Through multiple trials in reinforcement learning, our model discovered that describing only the high-level barrel-shift behavior—without employing MUX sub-modules—allows the backend EDA tools to perform more aggressive optimizations.
-In other words, a large-scale generation of candidate circuits, combined with rapid RL-based iteration and EDA feedback, yields a powerful co-optimization of front-end and back-end design stages.
+\paragraph{Case Study:} The barrel shifter is a crucial component in high-performance computing.
+As shown on the left in Figure \ref{fig:case_study}, the baseline design uses a traditional implementation with explicitly instantiated multiplexer (MUX) sub-modules.
+In contrast, shown on the right, our model found that describing only the high-level barrel-shift behavior—without employing MUX sub-modules—allows backend EDA tools to perform the optimization of operator inference.
+This process, combining a large-scale generation of candidate circuits with rapid RL-based iteration and EDA feedback, yields a powerful co-optimization of front-end and back-end design stages.